kylepulman/send-to/README.md

 - [ ] Send other types of media, including selected text
 - [ ] Implement using the WebExtensions API
 - [ ] Make context menu option title customizable
-- [ ] Advanced configuration in popup form (intermediate API hostname, whether to display toast or not, etc...)
+- [ ] Advanced configuration in popup form (intermediate API hostname, whether to display toast or not, reset hints, etc...)

 ## Idea Source